See below to find out what measures we have put in place to ensure the safety of our visitors and staff.

 Visitors who are not booked will only be admitted if there is the capacity when they arrive.

-Capacity has been reduced to just four tables (16 people) inside, and the outside terrace is available for people eating-in and buying take-away sandwiches and drinks.
+Capacity has been reduced to just four tables (16 people) inside.
+The outside terrace is available for people eating-in and buying take-away sandwiches and drinks.

-Drinks and cakes will be served in the café all day.
+Drinks and cakes are served in the café all day.

-Lunch will be served from 12:00 midday until 14:30.
-Cold drinks, sandwiches and treats will be available to purchase for take-away throughout the day.
+Lunch is served from 12:00 midday until 14:30.
+Cold drinks, sandwiches and treats are available to purchase for take-away throughout the day.

-Staff will sanitise each table and seats after use, and will sanitise hands between serving each customer.
+Staff sanitise each table and seats after use, and sanitise hands between serving each customer.